ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - [swagger-tools v0.10.1](https://www.npmjs.com/package/swagger-tools) - Tools that are related to working with Swagger, a way to document APIs.
 - [tmp v0.0.31](https://www.npmjs.com/package/tmp) - A simple temporary file and directory creator for node.js.
 - [twilio v2.11.1](https://www.npmjs.com/package/twilio) - A wrapper for the Twilio API, related to voice, video, and messaging.
-- [underscore v1.8.3](https://www.npmjs.com/package/underscore) - Underscore.js is a utility-belt library for JavaScript that support the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
+- [underscore v1.8.3](https://www.npmjs.com/package/underscore) - Underscore.js is a utility-belt library for JavaScript that supports the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
 - [uuid v3.0.0](https://www.npmjs.com/package/uuid) - Simple, fast generation of RFC4122 UUIDS.
 - [validator v6.1.0](https://www.npmjs.com/package/validator) - A library of string validators and sanitizers.
 - [watson-developer-cloud v2.29.0](https://www.npmjs.com/package/watson-developer-cloud) - Node.js client library to use the Watson Developer Cloud services, a collection of APIs that use cognitive computing to solve complex problems.